Skip to main content

 • “Every player has their own toolkit—surveillance, deduction, deception, and vote manipulation—which enhances replayability and demands strategic thinking.”

-• “This game has nigh infinite replayability due to its vast amount of interesting mechanics and the fact that the more you learn about the game, the more people around you start figuring it out as well, creating a mental arms race of manipulation tactics and skilled deductions.”
+• “This game has near infinite replayability due to its vast amount of interesting mechanics and the fact that the more you learn about the game, the more people around you start figuring it out as well, creating a mental arms race of manipulation tactics and skilled deductions.”

 • “Playing against other cunning minds raises the stakes significantly, and the unpredictable nature of human opponents creates endless replayability.”